Yamini2001/HackerRank-Solutions/README.md

 ## How to Use

 To use this repository, simply clone or download it to your local machine.
-You can then browse the solutions to individual problems, study the code, and even contribute your own solutions if you'd like!
+You can then browse the solutions to individual problems, study the code, and contribute your solutions if you'd like!

 ## Contributing